Moorings at a premium as wharf upgrade looms

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Harbourmaster Guy Harris said the solution was for people who don’t use their mooring to relinquish them during the rebuild which starts late next year.
-It is scheduled to be completed in 2027.
+Harbourmaster Guy Harris said the solution was for people who don’t use their mooring to relinquish them during the rebuild, which will start late next year and is scheduled to be completed in 2027.

 Boat owner and Akaroa Yacht Club member Johnny Bell said he understood ECan’s move.